Robbie Brookside: Professional wrestling career

 Brookside continued to wrestle in and around the UK and remained one of the top British wrestlers, winning many of the top titles in the UK.
 Brookside became the first-ever Real Quality Wrestling Heavyweight Champion on 29 April 2006, defeating former WWE and WCW Superstar Billy Kidman during a match at RQW's A Night of Champions event.
 Brookside would later go on to win the Frontier Wrestling Alliance's British Heavyweight Championship at the FWA Summer Classic in a no-DQ elimination three-way match, finally pinning Jonny Storm after then-champion Hade Vansen, who was eliminated first, returned to the ring and hit Storm with his South City Driller finishing move.

 Though FWA Champion, Brookside was in fact wrestling under the banner of another promotion, All Star Wrestling.
 Brookside remained an All-Star wrestler throughout his reign, with various FWA wrestlers trying to take back "their" championship.
 During this time, Brookside vacated his RQW Heavyweight title and left the promotion.
 Brookside also took an interest in the future of the business by going on to train future wrestlers, eventually opening his own Leicester-based wrestling school, Wrestleicester, in late 2006.

 Brookside appeared on the 23 April 2007 episode of Raw, losing a no disqualification, 3-on-1 handicap match to Shane McMahon, Vince McMahon, and Umaga.
 Brookside was introduced as a man that Shane McMahon had personally seen take down six men by himself in a fight at a local pub.
 Brookside has also had WWE matches against Snitsky and Maven.
 Brookside wrestled around the country in 2008, including defeating James Mason in a World of Sport rules match at Maesteg Town Hall.

-In February 2008, Brookside won All-Star Promotions British Heavyweight Championship for the second time but was forced to vacate the title in May 2009 due to injury.
+In February 2008, Brookside won All Star Wrestling British Heavyweight Championship for the second time but was forced to vacate the title in May 2009 due to injury.
 At a WWE house show in Birmingham on 7 November 2011, William Regal announced that Brookside was in the crowd and credited him with his success as well as that of Sheamus and Wade Barrett.

 In 2013, Brookside, who had already been working as a talent scout for WWE, began working as a coach in WWE's developmental system, NXT, also ending his career in the active competition after nearly 30 years.
 Brookside made an appearance on the 16 February 2015 episode of Raw, separating a brawl between Daniel Bryan and Roman Reigns.

 According to Pro Wrestling Torch in 2017, Brookside teaches the beginner class at the WWE Performance Center, the first of four levels of classes.

 Personal life

-Brookside's daughter Xia Brookside is also a wrestler, performing on NXT UK.
+Brooks daughter Xia-Louise is also a wrestler, best known as Xia Brookside.